juju/docs/src/en/developer-debug-dhx.md

 First, follow [the instructions in the README](https://github.com/juju/plugins#install) to install the plugin bundle.
-This should be straightforward and will give you access to DHX as well as all the other very useful Juju plugins in the bundle.
+This should be straightforward and will give you access to all of the juju plugins, DHX included.

 Next, you'll want to create a configuration file to define what customizations to perform.
 For example: